 The Company's combined cash, cash equivalents and short-term investments totaled \$17,007,000 at June 30, 1997, an increase of \$6,040,000 from June 30, 1996.
 The primary uses of cash, cash equivalents and short-term investments during the year ended June 30, 1997 included \$13,214,000 to finance the Company's operations and working capital requirements, \$424,000 in capital equipment additions and \$223,000 in scheduled debt payments.
 On February 7, 1997, the Company completed an underwritten initial public offering of 3,000,000 shares of its Common Stock at an offering price of \$7.00 per share.
-On March 5, 1997, the underwriters elected to purchase an additional 250,000 (the "Option") at a price of \$7.00 per share.
-The Option, which has expired, granted the underwriters the right to purchase up to 450,000 shares of Common Stock at the initial public offering, net of underwriters' commissions and expenses, were \$19,885,000.
+On March 5, 1997, the underwriters elected to purchase an additional 250,000 shares of Common Stock pursuant to the underwriters' over-allotment option at a price of \$7.00 per share.
+Proceeds from the offering, net of underwriters' commissions and expenses, were \$19,885,000.
 The Company plans to continue its policy of investing excess funds in short-term, investment-grade, interest-bearing instruments.

 The Company's future cash requirements will depend on many factors, including continued scientific progress in its research and development programs, the scope and results of clinical trials, the time and costs involved in obtaining regulatory approvals, the costs involved in filing, prosecuting and enforcing patents, competing technological and market developments and the cost of product commercialization.
-The Company does not expect to generate a positive cash flow from operations for several years due to the expected increase in spending for research and development programs and the expected cost of commercializing its product candidates.
+The Company does not expect to generate a positive cash flow from operations for at least the next several years due to the expected increase in spending for research and development programs and the expected cost of commercializing its product candidates.
 The Company intends to seek additional funding through research and development agreements with suitable corporate collaborators, grants and through public or private financing transactions.
 The Company expects that its primary sources of capital for the foreseeable future will be through collaborative arrangements and through the public or private sale of its debt or equity securities.
-There can be no assurance that such collaboration arrangements, or any public or private financing, will be available on acceptable terms, if at all, or can be sustained on a long-term basis.
+There can be no assurance that such collaborative arrangements, or any public or private financing, will be available on acceptable terms, if at all, or can be sustained.
 Several factors will affect the Company's ability to raise additional funding, including, but not limited to, market volatility of the Company's Common Stock and economic conditions affecting the public markets generally or some portion or all of the technology sector.
 If adequate funds are not available, the Company may be required to delay, reduce the scope of, or eliminate one or more of its research and development programs, which may have a material adverse effect on the Company's business.
 See "Business Risks--Future Capital Needs; Uncertainty of Additional Funding" and Notes to Financial Statements.